 Bitwig Studio 3.2

-For our new update, Bitwig Studio 3.2, we focus on greater control and sculpting possibilities for all sounds, whether coloring audio sources or reinterpreting note messages in new and adventurous ways.
+For our Bitwig Studio 3.2 we focus on greater control and sculpting possibilities for all sounds, whether coloring audio sources or reinterpreting note messages in new and adventurous ways.

 EQ+ brings a new look and modern sound to Bitwig Studio.
-It's a feature-packed graphic equalizer with up to 8 bands, excellent visualization, and new algorithms.
+It's a feature-packed graphical equalizer with up to 8 bands, excellent visualization, mouse gestures, and new algorithms.

 EQ+ is optimized for high efficiency, yet offers pristine audio quality.
 This is EQ+ in a nutshell:

-- Freely assignable bands (just click on the curve)
+- Freely assignable bands with quick mouse gestures (just click on the curve)

 - Range selection: good for subtle detail work or radical reshaping